abellion/ngDatabase/README.md

 ngdb getRepository(string repositoryName)
 ```
 ##### Description
-This method allow to make operations in the specified _repositoryName_.
+This method allow you to make operations in the specified _repositoryName_.
 ##### Exemple
 ```javascript
 myApp.controller(function(ngdb) {